Being a step-parent and raising a blended family

 The importance of communication

 As with any relationship, communication and honesty are key.
-Being honest about your feelings is vital yet many step-parents pretend that everything is alright in order to avoid being seen as the “step-monster”.
+Being honest about your feelings is vital yet many step-parents pretend that everything is alright in order to avoid being seen as the 'step-monster'.
 Emotions such as anger, frustration, resentment, guilt or hatred can fester under the surface.
 Struggles around differing views about what constitutes good behaviour can add pressure and differing parenting styles may make you feel like you are the right choice for your partner but not for their children.
 All of this can happen under the pretence of a happy family.

 Share the load

 Everyone knows someone who is a stepchild or step-parent as this is an outcome of our current society.
 But it means you’re not alone.
 Although your specific situation is unique, being a step-parent is not.
-There are many, many step-parents around you, all facing the various issues and feelings similar to those that you face, albeit to varying degrees.
+There are many, many step-parents around you, all facing various issues and feelings similar to those that you face, albeit to varying degrees.

-Talking with other step-parents about how you feel will help to ‘normalise’ what you are experiencing and may help to put an end to second guessing yourself and your feelings.
+Talking with other step-parents about how you feel will help to ‘normalise’ what you are experiencing.
+And may help to put an end to second-guessing yourself and your feelings.
 Knowing that others also struggle in this nebulous role can help to make things seem less personal and, in turn, reduce levels of guilt and anxiety.
-For example, if you hear from other step-parents that attention from their partners also seems to lessen when stepchildren visit it may be easier for you to feel that it’s not personal to you but a pattern of behaviour that is quite common and related to the situation.
+For example, if you hear from other step-parents that attention from their partners also seems to lessen when stepchildren visit, it may be easier for you to feel that it’s not personal to you, but a pattern of behaviour that is quite common and related to the situation.

 Above all, take your time to get to know each other, develop relationships, build confidence in your new role, talk to others, and gather helpful information.
 Being a step-parent is an important role in a child’s life, and the experience can be extremely rewarding for all concerned.
 If you are looking for professional support, Family counselling could be a way to help you fulfil these goals and work toward peaceful communication.